bhaskar-hub/RatioCalculation/README.md

 	```
 ### Input files preparation
 1. Genome of bacterial organism in fasta-format file.
 2. Descriptor file for the RNAMotif.
 Detailed description available in the RNAMotif [manual](http://casegroup.rutgers.edu/rnamotif.pdf).
-The sample descripter file is available in sample folder.
+The sample descripter file is given in sample_input directory.
 3. Gene annotation file should be in standard genebank format.
 4. Operon map, i.e., operon annotation of the genome should be in Door database format.
 ## Ratio prediction of the identified SRPS opeorns
-In order to predict the ratio/stoichiometry of the SRPS operons, please run the following command.
+In order to predict the ratio/stoichiometry of the SRPS operons, SLOFE uses genome_file, descriptor_file, annotation_file and operon_map.
+Sample input files are given in sample_input directory.
+Command to run SLOFE:

+USAGE

 	./SLOFE <genome_fasta-file> <descr-file> <gene_annotation_from_genebank> <operon_map>